 "Tell me your story."

 For people with Context, knowing the overall picture is important, especially when they are trying to understand the building blocks of the past.
-To the person with Context, it is important to lay new bricks on the strong foundations that have already been built.
+To them, it is important to lay new bricks on the strong foundations that have already been built.
 It is also important not to make unnecessary changes that might tear down the good work done by predecessors.
 On a relational level, people with Context enjoy hearing the personal stories and experiences of individuals - and this helps them become better friends and partners, because they understand how the people they interact with came to be who they are.

 How can a person with Context turn this talent into a Strength?
 Here are a few suggestions: